-- Whether the completion of this PIA could potentially result in technology changes - If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
+- 38 United States Code (U.S.C.) §§ 5721-5728, Veteran's Benefits, Information Security - Office of Management and Budget (OMB) Circular A-130, Appendix III, Security of Federal Automated Information Systems - 18 U.S.C.
+641 Criminal Code: Public Money, Property or Records - 18 U.S.C.
+1905 Criminal Code: Disclosure of Confidential Information - I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?